Powell Family Cooking

 • Ground Beef: Provides a rich, meaty filling.

-• Onion and Garlic: Adds sweetness and improves the overall flavor.
+• Onion and Garlic: Add sweetness and improve the overall flavor.

 • Black Beans and Corn: Adds protein and fiber and a touch of sweetness and crunch.